jnrpurin/jnrpurin/README.md

-- 👋 Hi, I’m @AdemirPurin
+- 👋 Hi, I’m @AdemirPurin.
-- 👀 I’m interested in c# & java hahaha
+- 👀 I’m interested in C# .Net Core.
-- 🌱 I’m currently learning Ethical Hacking
+- 🌱 Ethical Hacking it was nice to learn a little bit.
 - 📫 How to reach me: mailing me jnrpurin@gmail.com

 <!---